Noblesville in Hamilton County, Indiana — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical year for this entry is 1929.

 Location.
 40° 2.731′ N, 86° 0.829′ W. Marker is in Noblesville, Indiana, in Hamilton County.
-Marker is on Conner Street (State Road 32/38), on the right when traveling east.
+It is on Conner Street (State Road 32/38), on the right when traveling east.
 Marker is on the south courthouse square, between 8th and 9th Streets.
 Touch for map.
 Marker is at or near this postal address: 871 Conner Street, Noblesville IN 46060, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Palace of Sweets (here, next to this marker); Corner Drug Store (a few steps from this marker); R. R. Stephenson Block (within shouting distance of this marker); Craycraft Dry Goods (within shouting distance of this marker); New York Store (within shouting distance of this marker); Shirts Building (within shouting distance of this marker); Wild Building (within shouting distance of this marker); Caylor Block (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Palace of Sweets (here, next to this marker); Corner Drug Store (a few steps from this marker); R. R. Stephenson Block (within shouting distance of this marker); Craycraft Dry Goods (within shouting distance of this marker); New York Store (within shouting distance of this marker); Shirts Building (within shouting distance of this marker); Wild Building (within shouting distance of this marker); Caylor Block (within shouting distance of this marker).
 Touch for a list and map of all markers in Noblesville.

 Also see . . .
 Noblesville, Indiana.
 Wikipedia entry (Submitted on March 10, 2022, by Larry Gertner of New York, New York.)